-The gelding was too big to get on the scales, but he was estimated to have weighed almost 1,800 pounds, about 660 pounds heavier than a “normal” racehorse.
-His head was heavier than most jockeys at 110 pounds, and his feet were trimmed as short as possible to fit into a size 8 shoe; 3 sizes bigger than a typical racehorse.
-Holy Roller was a notable winner, finishing first in 12 out of 25 race starts, but his career as one of the most enormous thoroughbreds to date didn’t exactly start out on the right foot hoof.
+The gelding was too big to ever step on the scales, but he was estimated to have weighed almost 1,800 pounds—about 660 pounds heavier than the average thoroughbred.
+His head was heavier than most jockeys at 110 pounds, and his feet were trimmed as short as possible to fit into a size 8 shoe—3 sizes bigger than a typical racehorse.

 But he was wrong.
-Despite gurgling, along with other breathing issues, Holy Roller gradually made it under the training of renowned trainer John Hawkes.
+Despite gurgling along with breathing issues, Holy Roller gradually made it under the care of renowned trainer John Hawkes.
 Hawkes’s initial assessment?
 “He would look good pulling a cart.”

-Another trainer took one baffled look at the yearling and commented: “My God!
+Another trainer took one baffled look at the yearling and exclaimed, “My God!
 What have we got here?”

-Here’s some more handler insults, according to Punter:
+Here’s some more handler insults, according to Punters:

 And don’t forget the jockeys!
 Oh, the jockeys.

-Adding fuel to the naysayers’ flame was his insulting stud record, which read:
+Adding fuel to the naysayers’ flames was his insulting stud record, which read:

 “Very big horse.
 Vacant look.
 Will not exert himself except under extreme pressure.
 Can only go as fast as a slow canter (being flogged).
 Gurgles.
 Not an athlete.
 Future is dismal.”

-Well, poor guy!
-But despite the slights Hawkes directed at the huge beast, the trainer continued to bring up Holy Roller with good training.
-He even began to see some positive qualities: “This huge lump knows where he’s putting his feet and has tremendous balance,” he wrote.
-As he kept growing, he also filled out proportionally, and was quite sturdy.
+Well poor guy!
+But despite the slights directed at the huge beast, Hawkes continued to bring up Holy Roller with good training.
+He even began to see some positive qualities, noting his tremendous balance.
+As he kept growing he filled out proportionally and was quite sturdy.
 Things were looking up for the giant.

 Life as a Racehorse

-While his struggles just trying to survive as a baby were rough, his start as a racehorse were just plain embarrassing.
-His premiere was the 1200m maiden at Canterbury as a two-year-old in 1995.
+While his struggles just trying to survive as a foal were rough, his start as a racehorse was just plain embarrassing.
+His premiere was the 1200m maiden for 2-year-olds at Canterbury in 1995.

-While it doesn’t really make much sense, his career did go on to have plenty of spontaneity.
+While it doesn’t really make much sense, his career would go on to produce moments of spontaneous excitement.

-Although Holy Roller didn’t quite “get it” at first, he had a steep learning curve.
-In his fourth start at Kembla Grange he broke his maiden status with noticeable hutzpah at over a mile—the beginning of his successful career.
-He was some given time off to grow more, and he returned ready to redeem himself, grown to his full 18.1 hands.
+Although Holy Roller didn’t quite “get it” at first, he was still getting an education.
+In his fourth start at Kembla Grange he broke his maiden with noticeable hutzpah at over a mile.
+He was then allowed some time off as he continued to grow.
+By the time he returned he stood 18.1hh.

-Dr. Rod Hoare was a veterinarian who was captivated by Holy Roller, and wrote to his owners that he would give the horse a home for retirement, when the time came.
-He reflected on the flops: “Flops were not altogether unusual for Roley.
-Despite his size, he wasn’t very brave—in fact he was a bit of a sook.
+Dr. Rod Hoare was a veterinarian who was captivated by Holy Roller.
+He wrote to his owners that he would give the horse a home for retirement when the time came.

-When he returned to racing as a four-year-old and bother free, he won five out of his next 8 starts.
+When he returned to racing as a healthy four-year-old, he won five out of his next 8 starts.
 He soon became known to many as “The Camel,” and picked up a cult of followers.
 On racing day, people would come and crowd around his stall to see the big guy for themselves, and old horseshoes became highly coveted souvenirs.

-As Roley’s career progressed, it became more and more of a success.
-He was back with a vengeance, and when he built up steam there were few horses capable of beating the steady percussion of his huge strides.
+As Roley’s career progressed, his legend only grew.
+When he built up steam there were few horses capable of beating the steady percussion of his huge strides.

 Life After Racing

-Dr. Hoare brought Holy Roller into his life on his property in Picton, New South Wales to learn the skills of eventing.
-Dr. Hoare took it easy with Roley: he didn’t’ want to cause problems with Roley’s injury.
-And Roley took in the gentle eventing training good-naturedly, and seemed to love the relaxed country landscape and jumping.
+Dr. Hoare brought Holy Roller into his life on his property in Picton, NSW.
+There, he was retrained as an eventing prospect.
+Dr. Hoare took it easy with Roley; he didn’t want to cause problems with Roley’s injury, and Roley seemed to thrive in his new role.

 He also proved to be an excellent role model for the younger horses on the farm.
 “We used him as an ‘uncle’ to the foals and weanlings,” Dr. Hoare told Punters.
 He taught them manners without biting or kicking any other horse.
 Roley never intimidated anyone when he was with us.”